2020 the 100th Session of the Virginia Forensic Science Academy graduated.

-week academy is held by the Virginia Department of Forensic Science in Richmond Va.
-The Academy has as its objective the training of qualified crime scene search officers.
+The nine (9) week academy is held by the Virginia Department of Forensic Science in Richmond Va.
+The Academy's objective

+is the training of qualified crime scene search officers.
 Law enforcement personnel learn to properly recognize, collect,

 and preserve items of physical evidence found at crime scenes for laboratory examination.
 The students become familiar with

 the capabilities and limitations of the modern forensic laboratory in the examination of the broad spectrum of materials which

-the necessary background information and practical application techniques which, when coupled with the student's
+students with the necessary background information and practical application techniques which, when coupled with the student's

 previous experience, permit maximum utilization of forensic science in the apprehension and prosecution of criminals in the

-of Forensic Science's Training Section, provides the graduate with many opportunities for continuing education.
+with the Department of Forensic Science's Training Section, provides the graduate with many opportunities for continuing education.

-The Alumni Association provides unique organizational body which fosters the advancement of forensic science and professional crime scene
+The Alumni Association provides unique organizational body which fosters the advancement of forensic science and professional